-Tying the definitions together one could very generally describe a “new home” as a self-contained, residential dwelling unit built to permanent occupancy standards by a builder who has agreed to complete all material aspects of the dwelling and that was not previously occupied prior to the initial sale (e.g., not a conversion, not a renovation, not previously occupied by the vendor).
+Tying the definitions together one could very generally describe a “new home” as a self-contained, residential dwelling unit built to permanent occupancy standards by a builder who has agreed to supply and complete all material aspects of the dwelling and that was not previously occupied prior to the initial sale (e.g., not a conversion, not a renovation, not previously occupied by the vendor).

 This summary is by its nature not comprehensive.
 The foregoing requirements are referred to elsewhere in this section of the website as the “new home requirements.”

 Single Family Dwellings